By Ken Zurski

 Currier and Ives left behind a lifetime of memories and thanks to a a print of the Lexington wreck, forever changed an industry.
 But their most lasting prints are featured during the holiday season.
 The folksy scenes of snow and sleigh rides evoke a spirit that is immortalized every year on Christmas cards.

-The song Sleigh Ride compares the Currier and Ives prints to “a happy feeling nothing in the world can buy.”
+The song Sleigh Ride compares the Currier and Ives prints to other Christmas traditions like chestnuts popping and “pumpkin pie” as having “a happy feeling nothing in the world can buy.”